 Myth #5: Fighter Pilots Only Have Daughters

-Hollywood has not particularly caught wind of this one but as a young man I remember hearing that when fighter pilots—who were predominantly male at that time—had children, they only had daughters.
+Hollywood has not particularly caught wind of this one but as a younger man I remember hearing that when fighter pilots—who were predominantly male at that time—had children, they only had daughters.
 The less-than-scientific assessment was that sitting so near transmitting radars and constantly pulling high G forces somehow segregated the swimmers.
-More nuanced studies showed it could be stress induced.
+More nuanced studies showed it could be stress-induced.

 Evidence exists to support this theory but I did not find it to be the case in my circles.
 Sure, some of my flying friends have only daughters, but others have both sons and daughters, and I have only sons.
 Three of them.
 Ironically, this fact provided endless ribbing by my peers who asserted I must have not been a “real” fighter pilot.
 Oy vey.